margretheby/react-project/README.md

 - Individual product page
 - Cart page
 - Checkout success page
+- Contact page

+### General
+- You pages should use a <Layout> component that contains a header and footer.
+The header should contain a nav bar as well as a Cart icon component that acts as a button as well as displays the current number of items in the cart.
+- You will be using React Router to switch between pages.
+- Your design should be responsive.
+- You are welcome to use a CSS Framework, however, you’re encouraged to design from scratch and use styled-components or CSS Modules.
+- You are not required to use TypeScript.

-### Requirements
+### Homepage
 - The Homepage should have a list of all the products.
 There should be a look-ahead search bar that filters products when typing in a product name.
 Clicking on a product should take a user to an individual product page.

-- You pages should use a <Layout> component that contains a header and footer.
-The header should contain a nav bar as well as a Cart icon component that acts as a button as well as displays the current number of items in the cart.
+### Individual product page
 - The individual product page should display data for a single product.
-There should be an Add to cart button which, upon clicking, adds the product to the cart.
-The product page should display the title of the product, the description and the image.
-There should also be reviews listed for the product, if there are any.
-You should use the discountedPrice property to display the price of the product.
-If there is a difference between the discountedPrice and price properties then that means there is a discount for that product.
+- There should be an Add to cart button which, upon clicking, adds the product to the cart.
+- The product page should display the title of the product, the description and the image.
+- There should also be reviews listed for the product, if there are any.
+- You should use the discountedPrice property to display the price of the product.
+- If there is a difference between the discountedPrice and price properties then that means there is a discount for that product.
 Calculate what this discount is and display it on the page.

+### Cart page
 - Clicking on the Cart icon will load the Cart page, which will list all of the products as well as a total.
-The Cart page will have a Checkout button.
+- The Cart page will have a Checkout button.
 Clicking this Checkout button then goes to a Checkout success page.

+### Checkout success page
 - The Checkout success page will display a message to the user notifying them that their order was successful.
-There should also be a link that lets a user go back to the store.
-The cart must be cleared if the user gets to the Checkout success page.
+- There should be a link that lets a user go back to the store.
+- The cart must be cleared if the user gets to the Checkout success page.

+### Contact page
 - There will be a contact page which will contain a contact form with the following fields.
-There must be form validation:
+- There must be form validation:

-Full name (Minimum number of characters is 3, required) Subject (Minimum number of characters is 3, required) Email (Must be a valid email address, required)
+1. Full name (Minimum number of characters is 3, required)
+2. Subject (Minimum number of characters is 3, required)
+3. Email (Must be a valid email address, required)
-Body (Minimum number of characters is 3, required)
+4. Body (Minimum number of characters is 3, required)
-You will be using React Router to switch between pages.

-- Your design should be responsive.
-You are welcome to use a CSS Framework, however, you’re encouraged to design from scratch and use styled-components or CSS Modules.

-You are not required to use TypeScript.

-Your code is expected to be clean and well-formatted.

-### Technical restrictions
-The

 ## Built with
 - React